Varuzh21/CinemaClone/README.md

 🎬 Cinemax — Movie App UI

-Welcome to the Cinemax Movie App – a sleek, modern movie browsing experience inspired by this Figma UI Kit.
+Welcome to the Cinemax Movie App – a sleek, modern movie browsing experience built with React Native and inspired by this Figma UI Kit.